Header Banner

-How To: Paint your pet's portrait without an art background
+How to Paint your pet's portrait without an art background

 Dog trainer Emily Larlham from Dogmantics teaches how to paint your pet's portrait without having a background in art.
 Colors used in this tutorial include Titanium White, French Ultramarine Blue, Burnt Sienna (a brown), Burnt Umber (a dark brown), Alizeran Crimson (a red), Cadmium Yellow, and Cadmium Orange.
 Other colors that are a good beginners palate include Cadmium Red and Yellow Ochre.